-We recognize royalty revenue on net sales of products with respect to which we have contractual royalty rights in the period in which the royalties are earned and reported to us.
+We recognize royalty revenue on net sales of products with respect to which we have contractual royalty rights in the period in which the royalties are earned.
 Royalties, which may include adjustments of estimates of net sales in prior periods, are recognized net of amortization of capitalized fees associated with any approval and launch milestone payments made to GSK.